MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step4.md

 # required metadata

 title: Quick start tutorial step 4 | Azure Rights Management
-description: Step 3 of an introduction tutorial to quickly try out Microsoft Azure Information Protection for your organization with just 4 steps that should take you less than 15 minutes.
+description: Step 3 of an introduction tutorial to quickly try out Microsoft Azure Information Protection for your organization that should take you about 15 minutes.
 author: cabailey
 manager: mbaldwin
 ms.date: 09/07/2016